LaGuardia Airport: Redevelopment

 On July 27, 2015, Governor Cuomo, joined by then-Vice President Joe Biden, announced a $4 billion plan to rebuild the terminals as one contiguous building with terminal bridges connecting buildings.
 Airport officials and planners had concluded that the airport essentially had to be torn down and rebuilt.

 Under the airport redevelopment plan disclosed in 2015, a single terminal building was to be constructed in stages, with a people mover, retail space, and a new hotel.
 Some 2 mi of additional taxiways were to be built, and the Grand Central Parkway was to be reconfigured.
 A proposed high-speed ferry, if introduced, was to service the Marine Air Terminal, a national historic landmark, which will remain intact.
 An onsite tram had also been proposed to move passengers more quickly within the central terminal.
 The new airport is to be eco-friendly and contain accommodations such as a hotel of approximately 200 rooms and a business/conference center.
 The entire airport will move 600 ft closer to the Grand Central Parkway.
 New parking garages replaced parking facilities between the existing terminals and Grand Central Parkway, creating space for the new facilities.
 By locating the terminals closer to the Grand Central Parkway, additional space for aircraft taxiways and hold areas was created, reducing ground delays.
 The runways themselves were not reconfigured.

 Construction of the project's first phase started in spring of 2016, once final plans were approved by the Port Authority board, with the entire redevelopment scheduled to be completed by late 2022.
 Terminal B would be demolished, and Delta would rebuild its terminals C and D in coordination with the plan.
 The new airport was to feature an island gate system, with passengers connecting between the terminal building and the gates via bridges that would be high enough for aircraft to taxi under.
 In late March 2016, the comprehensive plans for the redevelopment were approved unanimously between the Port Authority of New York, New Jersey, and LaGuardia Gateway Partners for the Terminal B Project.
 Construction costs were estimated to range from $4 billion to $5.3 billion.
 In August 2017, Magic Johnson Enterprises and Loop Capital created a joint venture named JLC Capital to invest in Phase 2 of LaGuardia Airport's reconstruction.
 The same month, Delta broke ground on the last phase of the airport's reconstruction.
 On December 9, 2017, six airlines moved at LGA in anticipation of the new terminals.
 Alaska Airlines (originally Virgin America) and JetBlue moved to the Marine Air Terminal.
-American consolidated in Terminal B. Frontier and Spirit depart from Terminal C and arrive at Terminal D. Since the move, there have been further changes with Alaska Airlines ending service to LaGuardia, JetBlue moving all but Boston flights to Terminal B, and Spirit consolidating its operations in Terminal A.
+American consolidated in Terminal B. Frontier and Spirit depart from Terminal C and arrive at Terminal D. Since the move, there have been further changes with Alaska Airlines ending service to LaGuardia, JetBlue moving to Terminal B, and Spirit consolidating its operations in Terminal A.